 This is A Small Guide to the Sámi Definition.
 It helps to follow the discussion that has created a lot of turmoil in Northern Finland since the 1990s.
 The guide is also available in Finnish.

 1. The ’Sámi definition’ refers to the third section of the Act on the Sámi Parliament in Finland (below).

 The Sámi Parliament is the cultural self-government body of the Sámi in Finland.
-The cultural self-determination is very narrow, only limited to the Sámi languages and the Sámi culture, and the opinions expressed by the Sámi Parliament do not bind the Finnish Parliament.
+It deals with the living Sámi languages and Sámi cultures in Finland (Skolt Sámi, Inari Sámi and Northern Sámi).
+The scope of the cultural self-determination is limited, and the opinions expressed by the Sámi Parliament do not bind the Finnish Parliament.

 According to the Sámi definition, a person has to consider herself a Sámi (the so-called self-identification), but they also have to have objective grounds (points 1-3 below) for their Sáminess.

 For the purpose of this Act, a Sámi means a person who considers himself a Sámi, provided:

 (1) That he himself or at least one of his parents or grandparents has learnt Sámi as his first language;